ToiletCommander/hog_contest_2021_cookes/README.md

 ## Design Concept
 Since @ToiletCommander studied `XSTAT 2` during his freshman Fall19 FPF Semester, he considered using a probability model to estimate the win rate for rolling `n` dices at a given point to compete in the HOG contest.

+This program computes the win rate of throwing n dices when scores are (x, y), assuming that the opponent will always choose the numRoll with the biggest winning chance using dynamic programming.

 This turns out initially to not work well because final_strategy was designed to work based on the history of the game.
+Then we would use randomly generated matchups to generate hit rate data and use those hit data to estimate the history of the game on the actual runs.

+## Iteration of strategies

 60,000 games against roll(6), 20,000 games against more_boar
  - Ranked #2 on the leaderboard